artidoro/qlora/README.md

 1. 4-bit inference is slow.
 Currently, our 4-bit inference implementation is not yet integrated with the 4-bit matrix multiplication
 2. Resuming a LoRA training run with the Trainer currently runs on an error
 3. Currently, using `bnb_4bit_compute_type='fp16'` can lead to instabilities.
 For 7B LLaMA, only 80% of finetuning runs complete without error.
 We have solutions, but they are not integrated yet into bitsandbytes.
+4. Make sure that `tokenizer.bos_token_id = 1` to avoid generation issues.